 In order to be able to travel without problems, the itinerary must comply with the validity restrictions as mentioned above.
 Also check whether the trip meets the Indian visa requirements.
 Finally, the validity of the visa can expire early due to a number of reasons, namely:

 If after applying for the Indian visa, or during the validity period, a new passport is taken into use, then the validity of the visa expires right away.
 This is because it is inseparably linked to a single passport number.
 The only way to solve this problem is by applying for a new visa as soon as you receive a new passport.

 Filled in information no longer up to date?

-In the application form, the traveler is asked if they have ever been to Afghanistan, Bangladesh, Bhutan, Pakistan, Maldives, Sri Lanka or Nepal or if the traveler has ever violated visa rules (for India or another country).
+In the application form, the traveller is asked if they have ever been to Afghanistan, Bangladesh, Bhutan, Pakistan, Maldives, Sri Lanka or Nepal or if the traveller has ever violated visa rules (for India or another country).
 All of the filled in answers must remain the same for the entire validity period.